Arxivar/PluginGenerator/README.md

 yo arxivar-plugins
 ```

-_Note: This command lists the available sub-commands to generate one of the 3 available plugins (Plugin command, Plugin route, Plugin widget desktop, Plugin widget task); it's an "information-only" command.
+_Note: This command lists the available sub-commands to generate one of the 6 available plugins (Plugin command,Plugin command profilation, Plugin route, Plugin widget desktop, Plugin widget task, Plugin Link Workflow V2); it's an "information-only" command.
 If you want to effectively create a plugin follow the ouput instructions of this command._

 - Read the output of the previous command and run the command you want to generate your plugin (the generator will require some input in order to generate your plugin).

-_Remember: you can generate your plugin anywhere, but you will have to place it in a subfolder of Scripts/plugins/ (path of ARXivarPortal) in order to use it._
+_Remember: you can generate your plugin anywhere, but you will have to place it in a subfolder of Scripts/plugins/ (path of ARXivarPortal) in order to use it, or upload it with CLI if it's a Plugin Link Workflow V2_

 ## Use Typescript